Table Of Contents

 Custom Network Nodes

 This network node already contains a configurable application and several standard protocols.
-It also demonstrates how to use the packet dispatching mechanism which is required to connect multiple protocols in a many-to-many relationship.
+It also demonstrates the usage of the packet dispatching mechanism that is required to connect multiple protocols in a many-to-many relationship.

 module NetworkNodeExample